Operation Honorable Dragon: Overview

 After World War II, France fought the First Indochina War to retain French Indochina.
 Following the French defeat at Dien Ben Phu and the subsequent 1954 Geneva Agreements a neutral Laos gained its independence.
 When France withdrew most of its military in conformity with the treaty, the United States filled the vacuum with purportedly civilian paramilitary instructors.
 A North Vietnamese-backed communist insurrection had begun as early as 1949.
 Invading during the opium harvest season of 1953, a North Vietnamese communist force settled in northeastern Laos adjacent to the border of the Democratic Republic of Vietnam.

 As the Laotian Civil War flared from 1961 onward, the Central Intelligence Agency (CIA) carried out a paramilitary program designed to foster a guerrilla army to support the Royal Lao Government (RLG) in northern Laos.
 Paralleling that, the U.S. Department of Defense covertly supported the regular Royal Lao Army and other Lao armed forces through a sub rosa supply system, as the U.S. picked up the entire budget of the Kingdom of Laos.
 Meanwhile, the Annamese Cordillera in southern Laos became the haven for a logistics network, the Ho Chi Minh Trail.
 The communist war effort in South Vietnam depended on that supply route.

+[NOTE: While the conflict among the Royalists, Neutralists, and Communists in Laos prior to 1965 can be termed a Civil War, the later conflict conducted until 1973-1975 is best described as the Kingdom of Laos defending itself from the North Vietnamese invasion of the Kingdom while also assisting the U.S. government in trying to interdict the flow of men, materiel and weapons through Laos into the Republic of Vietnam.
+The use of "Civil War" for events after 1965 is ignorant of the facts.]